 One of the more striking visual aspects of the new pool is its “tilted box” design, which allows for the increased height needed to house the waterslide at the southeast end of the building.
 The building then slopes towards the main entrance at 7th Avenue and Quebec Street.
 The entry plaza will collect water run-off into a rain garden on 7th Avenue.

-The City expects the new pool to open to the public by the summer of 2022.
+The City expects the new pool to open to the public by 2022.

 Take a look at the new pool's interiors on your Android or iPhone.